headshot2017/smbzg-charloader/README.md

 * **effects:** Assortment of png files that can be used as custom particle effects with CustomEffectSprite.
 * **companions:** Extra "characters" that can be used as NPCs or transformations for the base character.
 * **sounds:** Folder containing sound files
+* **music:** Folder containing music files.
+These can be played ingame using SMBZ-G's "PersistantBGM" class.
 * **sheet.png**: Character's sprite sheet
 * **battleportrait.png**: Portrait used in the ingame battle HUD
 * **portrait.png**: Portrait used in the character select screen